Creating a successful viral video is like creating a hit record – it’s really, really difficult.

 Why this video worked.

 There are two claims to success you can make with a viral video: 1.
 The video drove awareness or, 2.
 It drove business.
 Awareness is good, business is better.
-The Will it Blend? series is the all time winner in this latter category.
+The Will it Blend? series is one of the all time winners in this latter category.
 Most viral videos today focus on awareness and even then the creators do their best at hiding any brand message so as not to offend sensitive viewers with anything too ‘salesy’.
-Like Will it Blend, this video focuses on the unique attributes of the product in an engaging way and it doesn’t try to hide the fact that it is a promotion.
-Heck, there’s even an explicit call to action at the end of the video.
+Like Will it Blend, this video focuses on the unique attributes of the product in an engaging way and it doesn’t try to hide the fact that it’s a promotion.
+Dubin does something very few marketing videos do – he explains the value of the product right up front: “For a dollar a month we send high quality razors right to your door.”
+He also includes an explicit call to action at the end of the video.

 Inspired by the Old Spice videos, Dollar Shave Club has a lot going on and it’s a lot of fun to watch.
 It’s funny, it’s surprising and it actually makes you think (at least enough to consider the merits of the product).
 In order for a video to spread virally it has to be funny, or shocking, or entertaining – so much so that people want to share it with their friends.
 This video has certainly benefited from a lot of sharing.
 It’s very well written and Dubin, who has a background in improv, is fully committed in this video.
 Using profanity (even veiled profanity) is always a risk, but it works here.
 It shocks you enough to make you wonder what’s coming next.
-I can’t remember the last time a Polio reference made me laugh so hard.
 Great style, great delivery and great writing all came together to create a very engaging video.

 1. You don’t need expensive equipment or special effects to be effective.
-More than anything, you need a good idea.
+More than anything, you need a good idea delivered well.

 3. You can be successful with viral video even when you are ‘selling’ your product.